richardpct/docker-hugo/README.md

 Docker

 # Usage
-I wrote a Makefile for handling the life cycles of images and containers, the syntax is as follows:
+I wrote a Makefile for handling the life cycle of images and containers, the syntax is as follows:

 ## Building the image